obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 ## Vonage Video API Setup

 It is free to create a Vonage Video API account.
-You need to do so in order to obtain your API key and secret, which are essential to making the app functional.
+You need to do so in order to obtain your API key and secret, which are essential to make the app functional.

 ### Credentials